bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-9-this.rst

 ``this``.instanceVariable
 ---------------------------

 The keyword this is sometimes used by programmers to distinguish between variables.
 Programmers can give the parameter variables the same names as the instance variables and this can distinguish them and avoid a naming conflict.
-For example, both the instance variable and the parameter variable are called name in the code below.
+For example, both the instance variable and the parameter variable are called name in the code below, but ``name`` on its own looks for the closest local variable, the parameter variable, whereas ``this.name`` refers to this object's instance variable.

 .. note::